Chapter 1 Resurrections

 Jesus smiled.
 “We want you to feel welcome here.”

-The door at the back of the kitchen burst open and a strange looking being bustled in with a large German Shepherd dog.
+The door at the back of the kitchen burst open and a shimmering being entered with a large German Shepherd dog.

 Yuri gasped, “Gulag?
 It… it… can’t be!”